Features and Ease of Use

 You can reach the company’s support staff via email or a ticket system.
 Their standard time of response via the ticket system is 2-5 minutes.
 I found Elastic Web’s support staff to be extremely efficient as I got a response within 5 minutes of creating a ticket.

-If you believe in self-help, Elastic Web’s FAQ section (with documentation and articles) and blog will surely help.
-However, the blog section needs to provide some more information as it’s extremely limited at present with just two posts.
+If you believe in self-help, you’ll surely find Elastic Web’s FAQ section (with documentation and articles) and blog helpful.
+However, the blog section needs to provide more information as it currently has only two posts, which is quite limited.